reimagined/resolve/docs/faq.md

 ---
 id: faq
 title: FAQ
-description: This article provides answers to frequently asked questions about the reSolve framework.
+description: This article answers frequently asked questions about the reSolve framework.
 ---

 **Q**: Where can I find information about CQRS and Event Sourcing?<br/>